Pak Kum-chol: Early life

-Kapsan Faction Incident
+Kapsan faction incident

-The Kapsan faction sought to replace Kim Il-sung in a 1967 event that became known as the Kapsan Faction Incident.
+The Kapsan faction sought to replace Kim Il Sung in a 1967 event that became known as the Kapsan faction incident.
 Pak had risen in rank to become the vice premier of the state.
 He was formally the fourth-highest-ranking member of the Political Committee of the Workers' Party of Korea (WPK), but in truth the second most influential.
-Pak was annoyed by the ballooning cult of personality of Kim Il-sung and how it neglected the experiences of people like him who had sacrificed a lot to the country during the liberation of Korea.
+Pak was annoyed by the ballooning cult of personality of Kim Il Sung and how it neglected the experiences of people like him who had sacrificed a lot to the country during the liberation of Korea.
 Pak gathered many influential supporters around him, including Yi Hyo-sun, Kim To-man, Pak Yong-guk, Ho Sok-son, Ko Hyok, Ha Ang-chon, and Rim Chun-chu.

-The Kapsan faction sought to name Pak the successor of Kim Il-sung.
-As an initial move, they helped Kim Il-sung purge Kim Chang-nam, a prominent political theorist, but only to make room for Pak.
-The faction members started exalting Pak's words as "teachings" equal to those of Kim Il-sung.
-An album from 1964 had Pak Tal and Pak Kum-chol's photos printed next to that of Kim Il-sung.
+The Kapsan faction sought to name Pak the successor of Kim Il Sung.
+As an initial move, they helped Kim Il Sung purge Kim Chang-nam, a prominent political theorist, but only to make room for Pak.
+The faction members started exalting Pak's words as "teachings" equal to those of Kim Il Sung.
+An album from 1964 had Pak Tal and Pak Kum-chol's photos printed next to that of Kim Il Sung.
 When Pak Kum-chol's wife Choe Chae-ryon died, Kim To-man, who was the Director of the Propaganda and Agitation Department of the party, produced a work called An Act of Sincerity – described variously as either a film or a stage play – that portrayed her devotion to her husband.
-Kim Il-sung disapproved of it and implied that it exhibited misplaced loyalty.
+Kim Il Sung disapproved of it and implied that it exhibited misplaced loyalty.
 Kim To-man also had Pak's birthplace rebuilt.
-An unauthorized biography on Pak was apparently made while dissemination of propaganda materials on Kim Il-sung was neglected.
+An unauthorized biography on Pak was apparently made while dissemination of propaganda materials on Kim Il Sung was neglected.

-These actions were perceived of as ultimate acts of disloyalty toward Kim Il-sung.
+These actions were perceived of as ultimate acts of disloyalty toward Kim Il Sung.
 Pak was soon condemned by Choe Yong-gon, chairman of the Standing Committee of the Supreme People's Assembly, of proliferating "feudal, Confucian ideas".
-Pak was accused of not supporting the party's military line; he openly ridiculed Kim Il-sung's slogan "one against a hundred" by concluding that a literal interpretation of it could not be true.
+Pak was accused of not supporting the party's military line; he openly ridiculed Kim Il Sung's slogan "one against a hundred" by concluding that a literal interpretation of it could not be true.
 Production plans that were his responsibility, it was said, were not met.
 Pak was accused of promoting the old Kapsan Operation Committee members into important posts.
 At the fifteenth plenum of the fourth Central Committee of the WPK, on 4–8 April, Kim had more than 100 faction members formally expelled from the party.
 Pak was sent to work in a factory in the countryside and was either executed or committed suicide in May 1967.